gilmore-lab/databrary-authorizations/Templates-PIs.md

 Please let me know if I may be of further assistance.

+## Email to someone wanting to know how to request access

+Subject: Databrary access

+Dear Ms./Mr./Dr. [Last Name],

+I am glad you are interested in utilizing Databrary.
+Please complete the registration​ process (https://nyu.databrary.org/user/register?page=create) by creating an account and ​requesting ​authorization.
+This requires that the first 6 tabs on the left hand side of the page be completed.
+These steps have you enter the required information to initiate the authorization process.

+Please let me know if I may be of further assistance.

+Many thanks,
+Andrea

 # EMAIL TO PI REQUESTING APPROVAL TO SUBMIT THEIR AUTHORIZATION

 ## When official is not known to PI